-The Group's risk management objective is to manage the market risk, credit risk and liquidity risk related to its operating activities.
-The Group identifies measures and manages the aforementioned risks based on policy and risk appetite.
+The Group's principal financial risk management objective is to manage the market risk, credit risk and liquidity risk related to its operating activates.
+The Group identifies measures and manages the aforementioned risks based on the Group's policy and risk appetite.